theparanoids/spicy-noise/README.md

     zeekctl check
     zeekctl deploy

 Zeek will match packets on the monitored network to the dynamic protocol detection signature for WireGuard.
 The streams will be forwarded and parsed by spicy-noise.hlto and raise events which are handled by wg.zeek.
 Zeek will notate WireGuard traffic in conn.log with a service of wireguard.
-A new spicy-noise.log will be created containing detials of the protocol negotiation.
+A new spicy-noise.log will be created containing details of the protocol negotiation.

 Sample of conn.log